jthingelstad/thingles.github.io/_posts/2007/2007-12-01-top-10-apple-wishes-itunes-edition.md

 ### iTunes In My Car

-I [already wrote about this](/thingelstad/apple-please-make-this-apple-tv-iphone-icar), and I think it would be a killer product.
+I [already wrote about this]{% link _posts/2007/2007-11-21-apple-please-make-this-apple-tv-iphone-icar.md %}, and I think it would be a killer product.
 C'mon Apple, you could get into a new market with car modders!

 ### Play Internet Radio on Apple TV